 When using capturing groups in a regular expression, you can insert the groups’ contents in the replacement text using backreferences \0, \1, \2, etc. \0 inserts the whole regex match, while \1 inserts the text matched by the first capturing group, \2 the second group, etc. EditPad Pro supports up to 99 backreferences.
 If you want to insert a backreference followed by a literal number into the replacement text, use two digits for the backreference.
 The replacement text \15 will replace the regex match with the contents of the first backreference followed by the digit 5.
 You can also use dollar signs instead of backslashes.
 There’s no difference between \1 and $1 in the replacement text in EditPad.

 If you want to pad or control the case of backreferences, use the %GROUP1% syntax for match placeholders.

 If you use \r and \n in your regex, remember that Windows text files use \r\n terminate lines.
 EditPad’s regular expression engine matches \r and \n to a single CR and a single LF.
 If you want differences in line breaks to be handled automatically, use the full search panel and press Shift+Enter to type in an actual line break into your regular expression.
 EditPad’s regular expression engine will match each literal line break in your regular expression to either a CRLF pair, or a single LF, or a single CR.

 The caret and dollar always match at the start and the end of a line, in addition to the start and the end of a file.
 EditPad Pro does not have an option to change this.
 To match the start or the end of the file only, use \A or \z instead.
-The behavior of the dot can be changed with the "dot matches newline" option.
+You can make the regex ignore whitespace with the “free-spacing” option.
+The behavior of the dot can be changed with the “dot matches line breaks” option.

 Search|Prepare to Search